-The project is located along a section of the Main Canal Division II within Benton County, Washington, and will begin approximately 5,000 feet to the east of where the canal is crossed by Webber Canyon Rd.
-The project is located in Section 34, of Township 9 North, Range 27 East, Willamette Meridian.
-A map has been included to show the location of the proposed project (Appendix A)
+The project is located along a section of the Main Canal Division II within the Benton County, Washington, and will begin approximately 2,200 feet to the east of where the canal is crossed by Webber Canyon Rd.
+The project is located in Sections 33 and 34, of Township 9 North, Range 27 East, Willamette Meridian.
+A map has been included to show the location of the proposed project (Appendix A).